 Cost of Ownership

 So what's changed from an efficiency perspective?
 Well, the three-cylinder 1.2-litre PureTech petrol engine has undergone a major upgrade, with at-source and at-exhaust emission control for low real-life fuel consumption and even more efficient pollution reduction.
 High-precision injection control on the PureTech 130 Stop&Start unit enhances combustion efficiency: exhaust gases go through a catalytic converter then a passive-regeneration gasoline particle filter.
 A new six-speed manual gearbox allows owners to reap maximum benefit.
 Even more significant is the introduction of the brand's new 1.5-litre BlueHDi 130 S&S Diesel engine, a four-cylinder unit that also implements at-source and at-exhaust emission control.
 Combustion efficiency is improved by a patented combustion chamber design, the efficacy of which was amply proven under competition conditions in the 24-hour Le Mans event.
 Further efficiency gains are afforded by the SCR (Selective Catalytic Reduction) pollution control system, fitted as close as possible to the engine for the fastest possible post-treatment action.
 Let's give you some stats.
-The 1.6 BlueHDi variant many buyers will still choose returns around 80mpg on the combined cycle and emits not much more than 90g/km in base 100bhp form.
-In the 120bhp version, these stats actually improve - to over 85mpg and around 85g/km.
+The 1.6 BlueHDi variant many buyers will still choose returns 80.7mpg on the combined cycle and emits a mere 92g/km in base 100bhp form.
+In the 120bhp version, these stats actually improve - to 88.3mpg and 82g/km.
 Don't automatically opt for a diesel though, until you check out the PureTech petrol options which could make more sense for lower mileage owners.
 All of this is helped by this car's relatively light weight.
-The 1.6 diesel for example, tips the scales at about ten per cent less than the equivalent Volkswagen Golf Estate.
+The 1.6 diesel for example, tips the scales at 1,160kg, which to save you looking is about ten per cent less than the equivalent Volkswagen Golf.